Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Proposed Methodology

 \subsubsection{Baldwinian-PINN architecture}

 In the present study, Baldwinian-PINNs are designed to have weights and biases in the nonlinear hidden-layers $\vb*{\tilde{w}}$ fixed to random values \textit{at birth}.
 They are akin to a randomized neural networks setup \cite{suganthan2021origins, bakker2020structuring} and drawn from a probability distribution defined by a dimensionally reduced set of network hyperparameters $\theta$.
 Both normal and uniform distributions for the weights and biases are possible for the randomized PINNs \cite{dong2021local,dong2022computing}.
-Similarly, smooth nonlinear activations such as \textit{sin}, \textit{softplus}, and \textit{tanh} are common in PINN literature, and can be advantageous for different problems.
+Similarly, smooth nonlinear activations such as \textit{sin}, \textit{softplus}, and \textit{tanh} are common in PINN literature and have their own merits.
 For greater flexibility, we apply both distributions for setting weights and biases and all three activations to different hidden layer blocks in the Baldwinian-PINN models.

 Our base Baldwinian-PINN model is depicted in Figure~\ref{fig:architecture}(b).
 It's hidden layer architecture is segmented into $3 \times 2 = 6$ unique blocks, with the weights and biases of the first 3 blocks sampled from normal distributions and the weights and biases of the other 3 blocks sampled from uniform distributions.
 Each block has a fixed number of neurons ($n_{neuron}$ = 150 or 200).
 Assuming 2 input variables $(x,t)$, we can write the output $f_j$ for all the neurons $j=1,...,n_{neuron}$ in a nonlinear hidden-layer block as: